aisasa/DLNetwork/Readme.md

 Building this software has been one of the best ways to follow and understand the fundamentals of deep learning that Michael Nielsen explains in his work.

-The software works, and in particular conditions (shape {784, 100 to 800, 10}, cross-entropy cost function, with mini-batch=1 or with minimum size, learn rate = 0.07, initialization of weights with Math.random ()/100.0 and biases with Math.random ()/50.0) is able to obtain, in a moderate amount of epochs (say 30-40), around 98.20%-98,30%  of success in the recognition of the MNIST set, with scores in 98.50%-98.60% in less than a hundred epochs with some fortunate initialization files and parameters setup.
+The software works, and in particular conditions (shape {784, 100 to 800, 10}, cross-entropy cost function, with mini-batch=1 or with minimum size, learn rate = 0.12, initialization of weights with ```Math.random ()-0.5``` and biases with ```Math.random ()-0.5)``` is able to obtain, in a moderate amount of epochs (say 30-40), around 98.20%-98,30%  of success in the recognition of the MNIST set, with scores in 98.50%-98.60% in less than a hundred epochs with some fortunate initialization files and parameters setup.

 Use: ready to load data sets from enclosed Java arrays files.
 In the source directory execute DLRun.java as usual.
 Modify parameters (in DLRun.java) and code (surely in DLNetwork.java, ```main()```, DLInit.java, or whatever) as needed.
 The interface in ```main()``` (DLRun.java file) is reasonably clear and allows inmediate changes (play!) in essential parameters: